Index

 2022/23 | • | 30810 | 69.2% | 68.8% | 69.6% | 75.4% | 72.0% |

-Between 2009/10 and 2017/18, around 54% of people were screened for bowel cancer within six months of their invite, but this increased to 56% in 2018/19 and to 69% in 2020/21, although there was a decrease to 66% in 2021/22 before another increase to reach 67.6% in 2022/23.
-A similar pattern of change in the last few years occurred for England and across the Humber and North Yorkshire Integrated Care Board.
+Between 2009/10 and 2017/18, around 54% of people were screened for bowel cancer within six months of their invite, but this increased to 56% in 2018/19 and to 69% in 2020/21, and has remained around 67% for the last three years.

 Note that this indicator relates to screening within six months out of those screened in the last year but it does not specifically state this within Fingertips (and the label cannot be changed).